 Recognizing the signs of alcoholism is crucial for early intervention and successful treatment.
 The NIAAA provides various resources to help individuals and their loved ones assess drinking patterns and seek appropriate support.
 These resources include helplines, online self-assessment tools, and treatment directories.

-Treatment for alcoholism typically involves a comprehensive approach.
+Alcoholism treatment typically involves a comprehensive approach.
 The Journal of Substance Abuse Treatment suggests that treatment options may include medications to reduce cravings and manage withdrawal symptoms, counseling or therapy to address underlying psychological factors, and participation in support groups to provide social support and encouragement.

 Behavioral therapies, such as cognitive-behavioral therapy (CBT) and motivational enhancement therapy (MET), has been proven effective in treating alcoholism.
 They aim to modify an individual’s thoughts, behaviors, and motivations related to alcohol use, helping them develop healthier coping mechanisms and reduce alcohol consumption.